 - In addition to the above, customer support will require a solid foundation of general purpose enterprise IT.
 This can be one just one person, but I would have at least two.
 You also need resources that can support the application software running on your server, and networking expertise to trouble shoot and fix network integration, performance and reliability issues.

 - Tools will be required to trouble shoot and confirm the resolution of installation and ongoing support issues.
 If your medical device includes wireless networking, you’ll need a spectrum analyzer (you can probably just rent this when you need it in the beginning), a packet sniffer, site survey tool, and probably a few other things.
 You will, of course, need staff that is competent in the use of these tools.

-Resist the urge to train existing installation and support staff to gain the knowledge and experience required to support connectivity and networking; your customers will suffer, and as a consequence, so will you.
+Resist the urge to train existing installation and support staff to gain the knowledge and experience required to support connectivity and networking; your customers will suffer while your existing staff struggles to become proficient, and as a consequence, so will you.
 Hire a core of really knowledgable folks, and then think about training some existing staff to complement your new hires.

 You will of course, want to charge a software support fee for the HL7 interface (as well as the rest of the software services running on the server).
 Pricing for HL7 interfaces is pretty well established (and these prices are trending down, not up):

 - The HL7 interface itself sells for between $5k to $10k.

 - There is a project management fee associated with the interface technician’s efforts that can range between $10k and $20k.

 - Support for this kind of application code ranges between 12-20% of the list purchase price of the application software, per year.

 You must sell this support contract to IT, who buys maintenance contracts on everything; Biomed departments tend to resist buying support contracts on medical devices.
 Even though Biomed is in no position to support your connectivity features, don’t count on convincing them of this and gaining their endorsement of your connectivity service contract.